Home • Welcome to ALSO!

 Oklahoma: 72 Okla.
 Stat. § 126.1 et seq. ...
 Scroll down to beginning section or browser-search for it.

-[NCCUSL Text] [Summary] [Legislative Activity] This act provides rights of victims of crime to certain protections in the criminal justice system, and a system of compensation for victims personally injured by criminal action.
+This act provides rights of victims of crime to certain protections in the criminal justice system, and a system of compensation for victims personally injured by criminal action.
 This act superseded the Uniform Crime Victims Reparations Act.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Victims of Crime Act.)
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 • Uniform Voting by New Residents in Presidential Elections Act (1962)